oddlanguage/odd/README.md

 ## 🖥️ Usage

+Download the latest release from the sidebar.

+### Local development

 Firstly, make sure you have installed NodeJS and its package manager, npm.

 Odd is guaranteed to work with [Bun version 1.1.7](https://bun.sh/) and [NodeJS version 20.11.1](https://nodejs.org/dist/v20.11.1/), but should be compatible with earlier Node versions down to v12 (inclusive, possibly requiring the `--harmony` flag).